 These cancers are most often found in areas exposed to the sun, such as the head, neck, and arms, but they also can occur elsewhere.
 They are very common but are also usually very treatable.

 Whether you’re worried about developing skin cancer, making decisions about treatment, or trying to stay well after treatment, we can help.
-Find detailed information in our Detailed Guide, or get a shorter, simpler version in our Overview Guide.
+Find detailed information in our Detailed Guide, or get a shorter, simpler version in If You Have Basal or Squamous Skin Cancer.

 Many skin cancers are caused by excess exposure to ultraviolet (UV) rays from the sun or other sources.
 Learn how to protect your skin, and what you can do to find skin cancer early, when it is most treatable.